Our goal is to provide improved access to healthcare during time of illness.

 Working with the Canadian NGO Kindness in Action, DB Peru offers bi-annual dental clinics held in the villages.
 Both adults and children are now able to receive more advanced dental care including cleanings, fillings and extractions.

-Dental hygiene classes are offered as a regular part of our education in the villages, decreasing the need for extractions.
+Dental hygiene classes are offered as a regular part of our education in the villages.
 The classes are very popular with the children who line up for new toothbrushes during the visits.
 In addition, we provide fluoride treatments for pre-school and school age children.

 The project evolved into a formal program called The Amazon Community Based Participation Cervical Cancer Screen-and-Treat (ABCS) Program which provides resources to deliver an innovative cervical cancer screen-and-treat program.
 The project involves education and investment in the training of local service providers as well as collaboration with local health services.